Innov8ion-developer/SAP_iRPA_Assignments/README.md

 #### Assignments
 This repository has a few branches.
 Every branch is an assignment you can do seperately.
 However, the best idea would be to combine the assignments to create a complete flow of the components above.
 This means you have to tweak the assignments to make them flow into eachother smoothly.

+In assignment 4 we will try to deploy the project you have created to SAP Cloud Platform.
+By doing this you can run the project on your desktop from the cloud.

 [Go to Assignment 1](https://github.com/Innov8ion-developer/SAP_iRPA_Assignments/tree/1_Scan_and_Read_Email/README.md)